cupcake-recipes.com

 Preparation Steps

-• In a separate medium bowl, whisk together the flour, baking soda, and salt.
+• In a medium bowl, whisk together the oats, flour, baking soda, and salt.

-• Bake for 10-12 minutes, or until the edges are lightly golden and the centers are still slightly soft.
+• Bake for 10-12 minutes, or until the edges are lightly browned but the centers are still soft.

-• Let the cookies cool on the baking sheets for a few minutes before transferring them to a wire rack to cool completely.
+• Remove from the oven and let cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 Notes